skywind3000/asyncrun.vim/README.md

 :AsyncStop[!]
 ```

-stop the running job, when "!" is included, job will be stopped by signal KILL
+stop the running job, when "!" is included, job will be stopped by signal KILL.

 ### Function (API)